 - Only the Pima County Sheriff’s Department can authorize the release of your vehicle.
 The tow company cannot release the vehicle without proper authorization from the Sheriff’s Department.

-- In some limited cases you may be able to get your vehicle back prior to the end of the 30 days.
+- In some cases you may be able to get your vehicle back prior to the end of the 30 days.
 However, you are still required to pay all fees and charges prior to the release of the vehicle.

 - Vehicle Impound Information Line, 351-6105